 A SWOT analysis can be used to look at a business as a whole or specific projects before they’re launched.
 It can even be used to evaluate individuals.
 You’ll often find the analysis broken into a SWOT matrix with each of the categories (strengths, weaknesses, opportunities and threats) occupying a cell on a table.

 SWOT analysis example

 You can visualise your analysis through a SWOT matrix as above.
 This helps you see which areas need the most attention and which are looking strong already.

 For each section, you’ll ask yourself a series of questions about your business or project.
 This gives you a picture of where you are in relation to competitors in your industry, and the answers can help form the basis of a new strategy to maximise profits, boost sales and define your unique selling proposition (USP).

-We’ve created this walkthrough of each section in your SWOT analysis.
+We’ve created this walkthrough of each section in your SWOT analysis example.
 On your first draft, write down as many points as you can think of — these can be narrowed down later.

 Strengths in a SWOT analysis refer to the attributes of your business that could help you achieve your objectives and vision.
 These could include your expertise, location, employees or marketing efforts.

 When you’re considering strengths, think about them both from an internal perspective, the perspective of your customers and in relation to your competitors.